What is the general theory of relativity?

 The general theory of relativity, also known as the general relativity, is a geometric theory of gravity developed by Albert Einstein in 1915.
-In this theory, he says gravity's effects are a consequence of the curvature of four-dimensional space-time.
+In this theory, he says gravity's effects are a consequence of the curvature of four-dimensional space-time

 According to this theory, energy and matter cause curvature in space-time.
 Wherever there are matters in the universe, there will be curved in spacetime.
-More matters will create more curvature and less matter will creat less curvature in spacetime.
+More matters will create more curvature and less matter will create less curvature in spacetime.

 For this curvature, the objects in the universe attract each other.
 This is why planets are orbiting the sun.
 This curvature is the source of gravity.
 And in this theory, he also said that in reality gravity is not a force and in fact the same thing as, acceleration.